Graham Clarke (musician): Graham & Delores

-In 1996 Clarke approached John Reynolds, whom he knew from his brother Marty's late-1980s band The Goatmen, to help him make his first album, Graham & Delores.
-Recorded at Arrigoni Center, a former Episcopal church, at Iona College on a TASCAM 4-track portastudio (borrowed from noted Thomas Merton scholar Kathleen Deignan), the album featured a very basic, live acoustic sound featuring only Clarke and his guitar with no over-dubbing.
+In 1996 Clarke approached John Reynolds to help him make his first album, Graham & Delores.
+Recorded at Arrigoni Center, a former Episcopal church, at Iona College on a TASCAM 4-track portastudio (borrowed from noted Thomas Merton scholar Kathleen Deignan), the album featured only Clarke and his guitar with no over-dubbing.
 It was released in 1997 selling out the original run of over 1000 units strictly at his local shows by 1998.

 Graham & Cinnamon

 Branching out in 1999, Clarke followed up with a second album Graham & Cinnamon which featured a much more studio produced sound.
 Again, he went to John Reynolds for production assistance.
 Reynolds brought him to the (now defunct) Nu Bleu Recording Studio in Garfield, NJ run by Andy Halasz.
 The instrumentation expanded well beyond Clarke and his guitar.
 Reynolds contributed invaluably to this album by providing arrangements and playing every instrument on the album besides Graham's guitar.
 Songs like "If I Live to Be 100" and "Grandma Can You Jump?" benefitted greatly from Reynolds instrumentation (including playing the drums, which Reynods had never played before) and the recording experience he brought with him from The Goatmen and Every Damn Day.
 Clarke started to receive airplay on local radio stations, premiering on WPLJ's "Scott and Todd: The Big Show".